 I am a PhD candidate at the Department of the History of Science at Harvard and a research fellow at the Science, Technology, and Society Program at the Harvard Kennedy School.
-I am interested in digital technologies, changing notions of public trust and democratic governance, and narratives of crisis and future-making in the US, and how the ways people talk across these three domains often intersect and echo one another.
-My dissertation traces technical attempts to solve the problems of trust and transparency, with a focus on the development of electronic payment systems and public key cryptography in late 20th- and early 21st-century US.
+I am interested in digital information technologies, changing notions of public trust and democratic governance, and narratives of crisis and future-making in the US, and how the ways people talk across these three domains often intersect and echo one another.
+My dissertation,"Technologies of Trust," traces technical attempts to solve the problems of trust and transparency, with a focus on the development of electronic payment systems and public key cryptography in late 20th- and early 21st-century US.

-Before joining the History of Science department, I completed a MSc in Social Science of the Internet at the Oxford Internet Institute, where my thesis examined the social and material infrastructure of Bitcoin.
-That work served as the initial basis for a co-authored article recently published in New Media & Society.
+Before joining the History of Science department at Harvard, I completed a MSc in Social Science of the Internet at the Oxford Internet Institute, where my thesis examined the social and material infrastructure of Bitcoin.
+That work served as the basis for a co-authored article recently published in New Media & Society.
 While studying at the OII, I also pursued projects on urban digital geography and mobile technology.
 I hold a BA in Social Studies with a secondary in Computer Science from Harvard College.
 Before coming to the US, I spent two very rainy but formative years at Red Cross Nordic United World College in Flekke, Norway.